sweitzel/Biet-O-Matic-BE/documentation/content/_index.en.md

 ### GitHub
 Sponsoring through GitHub is a relatively new way to fund open source projects through a community and generate predictable income.
-It's more complicated for the "sponsor", but it does generate more predictable income, which is necessary to keep such a project alive.
+It's more complicated for the "sponsor", but it does generate more predictable cash flow, which is necessary to keep such a project alive.
 Here is the GitHub link to donate.

+* Recommended only for software engineers or similar people, who already own a GitHub account.
-* requires a registration at GitHub (which is free)
+* Requires a registration at GitHub (which is free)
 * Donations can only be made as recurring payments.
 So the chosen amount will be debited monthly (but this can also be revoked monthly)
 * As a big advantage: GitHub currently doubles the donations (up to 5.000€) and does not charge any fees (until the end of 2020).